Endless Travel Plans

 The Bottom Line

 There's a tendency to default to Disney or Hawaii because they're the "big" trips.
-And they're great — genuinely.
-But a $1,500 week in a mountain cabin with your kids can create memories just as strong as a $10,000 week at a theme park.
-Sometimes stronger, because nobody's overstimulated and crying in a gift shop at 3pm.
+They're great.
+But a $1,500 week in a mountain cabin can create memories as strong as a $10,000 week at a theme park — sometimes stronger, because nobody's overstimulated and crying in a gift shop at 3pm.

-Pick the destination that matches your family right now.
-Not the one that looks best on Instagram.
-Not the one your coworker raved about.
+Pick the destination that matches your family right now — not the one that looks best on Instagram or the one your coworker raved about.
 The one where your specific kids, at their current ages, with your actual budget, will have the best time.
-That's the right answer.

 Scenic Arizona highway at sunset perfect for a US family road trip